IshuKrPathak/PDF_Editor-Fdev-task/README.md

   React application that allows users to upload a PDF file and re-arrange or extract certain pages from the PDF to create a new PDF.

-(live site is facing some issuses with storing files, may be restrictions from hosted platform)
 </div>
 #📸 Snaps